 Nevertheless, the clock choke falls also in the blood choke family in BJJ, so be careful during its setup.

 Related: If you’re having trouble completing the clock choke technique, I’ve written a detailed post to assist you in overcoming this challenge (Discover it here).

 Collar Chokes are among the powerful submissions in Brazilian Jiu-Jitsu that are performed using the opponent’s gi (fighting uniform).

 Furthermore, they are considered among the most effective attacks because they are utilized in high-level tournaments.
 Therefore, you must become acquainted with several collar choke methods as soon as possible if you want to improve your jiu-jitsu.

 Baseball bat choke, cross collar choke, bow and arrow choke, paper cutter choke, and clock choke are some of the best collar chokes in Brazilian jiu-jitsu to learn.

-In the sport of ground combat, chokes bring a new level of difficulty and intricacy.
-However, before performing these mind-blowing movements properly, it is vital to learn the principles and build the skills necessary to safely and effectively.
+In ground combat, chokes bring a new level of difficulty and intricacy.
+However, before performing these mind-blowing movements properly, it is vital to learn the principles and build the skills necessary to perform safely and effectively.

-I hope this post will give you helpful knowledge about numerous collar chokes available in the world of jiu-jitsu.
+I hope this post will give you helpful knowledge about the numerous collar chokes available in jiu-jitsu.
 Consequently, you will develop a decisive attacking game with countless possibilities to end the fight.